use-ink/ink/CONTRIBUTING.md

 For complex implementations you are advised to first discuss the feature implementation or bug fix using an issue.

 A pull request should be doing or implementing exactly one semantic issue.
 So for example, when you refactor the code base in a pull request you should not also include code formattings into the same pull request.

+It's totally fine to extract changes made in one pull request to multiple pull requests.
+It makes the review process easier (and hey, more 🟩 for you!).

+If you've already opened a pull request, avoid force-pushing any new changes.

 For a nice list of hints visit this [link][GitHub Perfect Pull Reqest].